 3.6.
 Image Data Acquisition

 This activity describes details of the data acquisition process that are necessary to reliably meet the Profile Claim.
-It may also include calibrations, performance assessments or validations during acquisition (such as laying the subject on a calibrator or placing a pocket phantom next to the subject) that are necessary to reliably meet the Profile Claim.

 3.6.1 Scanner acquisition mode parameters

 We define acquisition mode parameters as those that are specified by the Technologist at the start of the actual SPECT/CT scan.
 These parameters do not include aspects of the acquisition that occur earlier (e.g., injected activity) or later (e.g., reconstruction parameters) in the overall scan process.